 Prof. Pawley’s goal through her work at Purdue is to help people, including the engineering education profession, develop a vision of engineering education as more inclusive, engaged, and socially just.
 To do this, she believes in saying what needs to be said – to colleagues, students, and the profession as a whole.
 She sees community as her religion in how she mentors graduate students, engages with colleagues in her local department, seeks collaborations with colleagues across disciplines and across the country, and engages actively as a citizen in local, state, and national progressive politics.
 She believes that waste – of anything, including time, energy, effort, or materials – is a form a disrespect to oneself and others, and strives to use organizational systems to better focus both her and her students’ attention on doing this important work together.
 She also believes that noticing daily details about people’s lives honours us all as human beings, and shows this through getting curious about students and colleagues’ lives to recognize the realities everyone is dealing with as we come to do our work together.
 It is through these core values that Dr. Pawley tries to embody and advance a more inclusive, engaged, and socially just vision of engineering education.

 She grew up in south-central Wisconsin, and went to school in England, France, Canada, and the US.
 Both of her parents were born in England, and her family lives in Wisconsin, British Columbia, Pennsylvania, Iowa, and the U.K. She now lives in Indiana.
 Her parents and sister are all faculty members at universities, and her brother is a nurse.
 Her husband also works at Purdue in the School of Engineering Education.
+She has two kids, 6 and 9, who were e-Learning at home in 2020-21, and are blessedly back in school this year.

 Dr. Pawley obtained a Bachelors of Engineering degree in Chemical Engineering at McGill University, graduating with distinction in 2000.
 She attended the University of Wisconsin-Madison for graduate studies, completing a Master’s of Science degree in Industrial Engineering in 2003 (thesis title: “A Class of Their Own: Impact of a Supplementary Curriculum for Developing Critical Thinking about “Women in Engineering” in First-Year Women Engineering Students”).
 She completed her Ph.D in Industrial and Systems Engineering, with a minor in women’s studies, in 2007; her dissertation was titled “Where do you draw the line?
 A study of academic engineers negotiating the boundaries of engineering.”